ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab02.md

 things this way.
 And if you continue to take CS courses at UCSB, you'll often find that's the case from one course to the next.

 So, I'd strongly encourage you to do it.

+As a reminder:

+* `cd` returns you to your home directory (e.g. `/cs/student/cgaucho/`)
+* `pwd` prints your current working directory
+* `cd cs8` changes into the cs8 directory under the current directory
+* `cd ~/cs8` changes into the cs8 directory under your home directory <em>regardless of the current working directory (because `~` is a shortcut for the absolute path of your home dirctory.)
+* `mkdir lab02` will create a lab02 directory under your current working directory
+* `ls` lists the files in your current directory

+With that information, you should be able to determine how to create a `~/cs8/lab02` directory, and make that directory your current working directory (the one that comes up when you type `pwd`.)
+Do that now.

+Then, you are ready for the next step.

-# Step 2: Create a file called `convert.py`
+# Step 2: Create a file called `convert.py` in your `~/cs8/lab02` directory

 The contents of `convert.py` should be as shown below.
 This contains two Python function definitions that, at the moment are incorrect.